Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 The PayPal Zettle app allows merchants to accept payments from most credit cards for 2.29% + 9¢ per swipe and 3.49% + 9¢ per manually entered card.
 For foreign cards, there is a 1.5% additional cross-border fee plus a 3% currency conversion fee if relevant.

 The PayPal Zettle terminal is an elegant credit card reader with a PIN pad and small display.
-It can be purchased in black or white for $29.
+The first one can be purchased in black or white for $29, and additional ones cost $79 each.

 Photo: Mobile Transaction